-If no mutually agreed upon resolution is reached, complaints can be made through the RSPO complaint system.
-Consult useful reference texts, such as the guide approved by the Human Rights Commission (HRC)
+If no mutually agreed resolution is reached, complaints can be made to the RSPO complaint system.

+Consult useful guide texts, such as the guide approved by the Human Rights Commission (HRC)

-Refer to helpful texts for guidance, such as the UN HRC endorsed Guiding Principles on Business and Human Rights: Implementing the UN "Protect, Respectand Remedy" Framework (2011).
+Refer to helpful texts for guidance, such as the UN Human Rights Commission (HRC) endorsed 'Guiding Principles on Business and Human Rights: Implementing the UN "Protect, Respect and Remedy" Framework', 2011.

-4.3 Contributions to local sustainable development should be based on the results of consultation with local communities and should have long termeconomic, social and/or environmental benefits.
+4.3 Contributions to local sustainable development should be based on the results of consultation with local communities and should have long term economic, social and/or environmental benefits.
 Such consultation should be based on the principles of transparency, openness and participation, and should encourage communities to identify their own priorities and needs, including the different needs of men, women and minority/vulnerable groups.

-The unit of certification may also seek partnerships from non-governmental organisations (NGOs) and civil society and implement solutions to address these issues as part of their contributions to sustainable development.
+The unit of certification may also seek partners hips from non-governmental organisations (NGOs) and civil society organisations (CSOs) to identify key environmental and/or social issues that are prevalent in the community and develop and implement solutions to address these issues as part of their contributions to sustainable development.

-Contributions to the communities will be according to the economic capacity of the unit of certification, prioritised according to community proposals expressed in the consultation.
+Contributions to the communities will be according to the economic possibilities of the unit of certification, prioritizing according to the proposals of the community expressed in the consultation.